Hardware Features and Behavior Related to Speculative Execution

-While previous documentation described specific speculative execution vulnerabilities and their mitigations, this article consolidates the prior guidance on speculative execution with better organization.
-It continues to refer to the per-vulnerability guidance documents for more details.
-The first version of this article does not change existing guidance for transient execution attacks over what has previously been published, but rather brings together relevant information to help readers navigate this topic.
-Later versions of this article may include additional guidance.
+While previous documentation described specific speculative execution vulnerabilities and their mitigations, this article consolidates the prior guidance on speculative execution with better organization, along with clarifications and additional guidance to help readers navigate this topic.
+We continue to refer to the per-vulnerability guidance documents for more details.

 This consolidated document explains how to effectively address speculation in Intel processors for secure code execution, limit the performance impact of mitigations, and avoid mitigation redundancies for the features and behaviors included.
 It also provides an overview of the different types of speculation on current Intel processors and describes the hardware controls and software-based techniques that developers can use to restrict speculation and reduce the ability of potential adversaries to infer secret data due to speculation.
 Intel plans to update this article periodically to incorporate new guidance documents as they are released; for example, reflecting speculation mechanisms that may be added on future Intel processors.